Current Faculty Affiliates

 Sarah A. Evans

-Sarah A. Evans is Assistant Professor in the College of Information at the University of North Texas.
+Sarah A. Evans is an Associate Professor in the College of Information at the University of North Texas.
 Her research examines the literacies and identities taken up in voluntary learning experiences.
-Topics of study include public library services for youth, learning in fan communities, and the history and culture of youth literature.
-Dr. Evans has over 20 years of leadership experience in formal and informal educational settings.
-Prior to her doctoral studies, she taught in middle schools and managed a public library.
-In these roles, Dr. Evans innovated a variety of educational programs for teens and adults.
-At the University of Washington (UW), she collaborated with educational psychologists at the Learning in Informal and Formal Environments (LIFE) Center, a National Science Foundation funded Science of Learning Center.
-She is also founding member of an interdisciplinary team at the UW that explores learning in online fanfiction writing communities.
-With funding from the Institute for Library and Museum Services, Dr. Evans and colleagues at the University of North Texas and Texas Woman's University examined the data needs of public libraries and schools.
+She is a founding member of an interdisciplinary team at the University of Washington that explores learning in online fanfiction writing communities.
+With funding from the Institute of Museum and Library Services, Dr. Evans and colleagues at the University of North Texas and Texas Woman's University examined the data needs of public libraries and schools.
 The results inform the two universities' curricular initiatives that will prepare pre-service librarians to serve as data literacy coaches in their future places of employment.
-Dr. Evans holds a bachelor's degree in Drama, a master's of Library and Information Science, and a doctorate of philosophy in Learning Sciences from the University of Washington, as well as an elementary education certificate from Western Washington University.
+Dr. Evans holds a bachelor's degree in Drama, a master's degree in Library and Information Science, and a doctorate in Learning Sciences from the University of Washington, as well as an elementary education certificate from Western Washington University.

 Suliman Hawamdeh